yashikajayasinghe/step-interview-sample-app/SECURITY.md

-# Security / SecOps focused interview
+# Security / AppSec focused interview

-For a security-focused interview, please examine the code samples below and opine on whatever flaws they may or may not have from a security point of view.
+For a security-focused interview, please examine the code samples below and comment on whatever flaws they may or may not have from a security point-of-view.

 ## Sample 1 - Auth

 This api method is used when logging in.
-What potential issues can be seen with this code?
+What potential issues can be seen within this code?

 ```kotlin
 @PostMapping("/auth/api/login", produces = ["application/json"])